ankit-sharma90/audio-tour/README.md

 2. **Download** audio tours for offline listening, in case you won't have internet access
 3. **Choose** between bite-sized 2 minute overviews, or dive into 10 minute immersive sessions
 4. **Read** the transcription if you didn't bring headphones or prefer it over audio
+5. **Dark Mode** for comfortable viewing at night with reduced contrast and red-tinted images

 ### Supported landmarks
 Here are the landmarks the app supports across popular cities in the US and internationally.
 I will expand to more cities and landmarks in the future.